hartzell/cimr/README.md

 Jenkins (the "prefix" is the [path component][url-syntax] of the URL).

-More complex (*itch*) scenarios involving reverse proxies and/or "container orchestration engines" (Swarm, Mesos) are also possible and might actually be simpler as the number of CIMR instances scales.
+More complex (*itch*) scenarios involving reverse proxies and/or "container orchestration engines" (a Hod, Mesos) are also possible and might actually be simpler as the number of CIMR instances scales.

 #### Checklist